msi-ris/Tutorials/rnaseq_cmd.md

 singlesamples_work_directory
 ```

-There is a lot here, so we will go through it in pieces, and each piece will be
+where `YOUR_INTERNET_ID` is your UMN Internet ID.
+There is a lot here, so we
-discussed in detail in its own section.
-If your output folder has fewer files
+will go through it in pieces, and each piece will be discussed in detail in its
-than the listing above, then either your run is not yet complete or encountered
+own section.
+If your output folder has fewer files than the listing above, then
-an error.
+either your run is not yet complete or encountered an error.

 The major components of the CHURP output are as follows: